 - select, apply and interpret the results of regression methods for the analysis of case–control and cohort studies, using appropriate software.

 - plan a strategy of analysis for an epidemiological data-set.

 - describe the effects of correlated data on epidemiological analysis, and the use of statistical methods which take account of such correlations.

 - review and summarise information from many studies using meta-analysis.

 - estimate the risk attributable to an exposure in a population.

 - A three-hour unseen written exam (80%)

 - A written assignment (20%)

-In addition to the CAL units (Modules 2 and 3), there are seven practical computer sessions using the statistical package R. During these sessions, you will occasionally review some of the material you have studied on the ‘Statistical Methods in Veterinary Epidemiology’ course.
+In addition to the CAL units (Modules 2 and 3), there are seven practical computer sessions using the statistical package R. During these sessions, you will occasionally review some of the material you have studied on the ‘Statistical Methods in Veterinary Epidemiology’ module.